Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     Click on the "Status" hyperlink under Requirement Standard Fields to bring up the Requirement status mapping configuration screen.
 The table lists each of the requirement statuses available in Spira and provides you with the ability to enter the matching Jira issue status ID for each one.

-    **This mapping optionally supports more than one Jira status per row, just enter a comma-separated list of jira statuses.
+    **This mapping optionally supports more than one Jira status per row; just enter a comma-separated list of Jira statuses.
 Please make sure to not mark duplicated fields as Primary.**

     The Jira ID can be found by using the "Issue Statuses" tab of the [Jira configuration helper](#jira-configuration-helper).